sanskritschool/sanskritschool.github.io/README.md

-This is the repo for Sanskrit School.
+This is the repo for Samskrut - A place to learn Samskrutam.

 It is a website for learing Sanskrit and will have:
 - stories in Sanskrit
 - vocabulary
 - Sanskrit grammer